flamusdiu/xleapp/docs/current/artifact-creation.md

 * "MyArtifact" must be unique for each artifact.
 This should be descriptive name for the artifact.
 * `__post__init__()` functions contains several metadata fields for the artifact.
 Here is the complete list of these fields:
   * description - information of the artifact shown on the HTML report
   * name - Name of the artifact shown on the HTML report
   * category - Category where the artifact is listed on the HTML report
   * kml - Artifact saves KML data
   * report - Produce HTML report.
 Setting this to "False" forces NO report to be generated
   * report_headers - Headers for the HTML tables in the HTML report.
 This can be a list of tuples where each tuple if a different table.
 If not present, then `('Key', 'Value')` tuple is used.
   * timeline - Artifact saves timeline data
   * web_icon - Icon from Feathers.JS icons for the HTML Report.
 Check `xleapp/report/_webicons.py` for a list of icons.
 * There are also two decorators you can use to mark an artifact.
 These are not used very often.
   * core_artifact: marks an artifact as `core` artifact.
 These artifacts are run first and ALWAYS ran.
     * mark as following:

         ```python
         @core_artifact
-          @dataclass
         class MyArtifact(Artifact):
             pass
         ```

     * long_running_process: these artifacts must be selected manually.
       * mark as following:

         ```python
         @long_running_process
-            @dataclass
         class MyArtifact(Artifact):
             pass
         ```

 Searching is the core of processing any artifact.
 To process files for your artifacts, you add the `@Search()` decorator to your `process()` function.
 You add a list within the decorator as shown below.
 The files are automatically opened for you if there are less then **10** files.
 These are returned to the artifact through the `self.found` attribute of the artifact.

 There are two other options usable with this decorator: